 14. 1989 (2015)

 Yes, yessss, let the hate flow through you.
 Adams took a shit ton of flak for re-recording Taylor Swift’s entire album, and the critics have some points to make.
-The production value feels too echoey and murky, and some of the acoustic re-imaginings of Swift’s upbeat pop hits feel really goddamn depressing, and not in the beautiful way his other albums were able to pull off.
-Still, the more driving and upbeat songs here really work for me.
+The production value feels too echoey and murky on many tracks, and some of the acoustic re-imaginings of Swift’s upbeat pop hits feel really goddamn depressing, and not in the beautiful way his other albums were able to pull off.
+Still, the more upbeat songs here really work for me.
 If he’d written “Style” and “Bad Blood” people would be shitting themselves over this album, but hey, maybe I’m the only one who feels that way.
 I can live with that.
 Oh yeah, and I love his Springsteen-esque take on “Shake It Off”.
+It's haunted and aching and well imagined.
 But an album that is half fun and half dirge does not a great album make, so this one lands right about here on my list.

 Favorite Tracks: “Bad Blood”, “Shake It Off”, “Style”, “All You Had To Do Was Stay”